 This program provides Japanese and American students with an opportunity to plan and implement their ideas for the recovery of the areas affected by the Great East Japan Earthquake.

 This program develops entrepreneurship skills among Tohoku young people who have lost family members or whose families were permanently displaced by the disaster on March 11, 2011.
 Past program participants were introduced to business mentors who helped them formulate a business plan, while volunteer “big brothers and big sisters” from sponsoring companies offered personal development support.

-Seventy students who participated in TOMODACHI programs in summer 2012 were selected to participate in a 3-day workshop in which students discuss and study the global agenda, and what the youth can do to contribute to society.
+Seventy students who participated in TOMODACHI programs over the summer are selected to participate in a 3-day workshop in which students discuss and study the global agenda, and what the youth can do to contribute to society.
 This program was designed for students who have a global perspective based on their experiences in studying abroad in the United States.